Elise Dethloff

 Elise Dethloff, née Stoltz (3 February 1872 – 22 January 1931) was a Norwegian physician.

-She was born in Bergen as a son of merchant Gerhard Stoltz, Sr. (1833–1907) and Emma Wesenberg (1837–1919).
+She was born in Bergen as a daughter of merchant Gerhard Stoltz (1833–1907) and Emma Wesenberg (1837–1919).
 She was a sister of Gerhard Stoltz and half-sister of Jørgen Brunchorst.
 In May 1898 she married ophthalmologist Hans Gottfried Dethloff (1871–1948), thus becoming sister-in-law of Henrik Dethloff.

 She finished her secondary education in 1891 and graduated from the Royal Frederick University in 1897 with the cand.med. degree.
 From 1898 she was a practising physician in Bergen, together with her husband.
 She became nationally known for her endeavor against tuberculosis.
 She was decorated with the King's Medal of Merit in gold.

 Elise Stoltz grew up in an old Bergen merchant family with German ancestry on both sides.
 She was, as she herself writes in the student book from the 25th anniversary (1916), a typical, genuine Bergen resident, and remained associated with her hometown all her life.
 After graduating from Artium in 1891, she traveled to Kristiania to study medicine, and became a cand.med.
 1897.
 The following year she married her littermate H. G. Dethloff, and the same year they opened a medical practice in Bergen, he as an ophthalmologist, she as a general practitioner.